Hugo Sperrle: General Staff

 Sperrle was promoted to Oberstleutnant (lieutenant colonel) in 1931 while commanding the 3rd battalion, 14th Infantry Regiment from 1929 to 1933.
 Sperrle ended his army career in command of the 8th Infantry Regiment, from 1 October 1933 to 1 April 1934.
 At the rank of Oberst (colonel), Sperrle was given command of the headquarters of the First Air Division (Fliegerdivision 1).
 Sperrle was given responsibility for coordinating army support aviation.
 Sperrle's official title was Kommandeur der Heeresflieger (Commander of Army Flyers).
-After Adolf Hitler and the Nazi Party seized power, Hermann Göring created and Reich Air Ministry.
+After Adolf Hitler and the Nazi Party seized power, Hermann Göring created a Reich Air Ministry.
 Göring handed most of the squadrons in existence to Sperrle because of his command experiences.

 Sperrle was involved in the difficulties in German aircraft procurement.
 Four months after assuming command, Sperrle was rigorously critical of the Dornier Do 11 and Dornier Do 13 in a conference on 18 July 1934.
 Five months later, with development failing, Sperrle met with Wolfram Freiherr von Richthofen, head of aircraft development and Luftkreis IV commander Alfred Keller, a wartime bomber pilot.
 It was decided Junkers Ju 52 production would be a stopgap, while the Dornier Do 23 reached units in the late summer, 1935.
 The awaited Junkers Ju 86 was scheduled for testing in November 1934 and the promising Heinkel He 111 in February 1935.
 Richthofen remarked, "it is better to have second-rate equipment than none at all", though he was responsible for bringing in the next generation of aircraft.

 On 1 March 1935, Hermann Göring announced the existence of the Luftwaffe.
 Sperrle was transferred to the Reich Air Ministry.
 Sperrle was initially given command of Luftkreis II (Air District II), and then Luftkreis V in Münich upon his promotion to Generalmajor (Brigadier General) on 1 October 1935.
 Sperrle remained in Germany until the outbreak of the Spanish Civil War.
 He commanded all German forces in Spain from November 1936 to November 1937.